hexagon5un/hackaday-forth/README.md

 ## Quick Start

-If you're just interested in flashing a Forth into an STM32F103 board and running some demos, there's a `Makefile` here that will set you right up.
+If you're just interested in flashing a Forth into an STM32F103 board and running some demos,

-1. Connect up the programmer and type `make Hackaday` to load up the all-bells-and-whistles version of Mecrisp-Stellaris.
-There's hookup instructions in the `ROMs` directory, and the programs you need are in `tools`.
+1. Go get [Texane]'s [stlink tools](https://github.com/texane/stlink).
+Install.
+2. Flash in `mecrisp-stellaris-hackaday-edition.bin` from the `ROMs` directory.

-2. Have a look in the `demos` folder or the `Makefile` for one that tickles your fancy.
-You can't lose with `make blinky`.
+3. Have a look in the `demos` folder.

 ## Demos